singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 *Please note that this guide assumes you have Ruby, git and bundle installed!*

 ### **Setup InkPaper**
-If you already have inkpaper up and running on GitHub and only wish to connect, start [here](#netlifystart) instead.
+If you already have InkPaper up and running on GitHub and only wish to connect, start [here](#netlifystart) instead.
 On the other hand, if you have InkPaper running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead and finally, if you're completely new to InkPaper, simply continue this guide chronologically.

 #### 1. Download InkPaper.